So you want to become a big data engineer? Good choice! But how to go about it? Find out in this post.

-According to the 2019 Stack Overflow Developer Survey, approximately 65% of software engineers contribute to open source projects once a year or more.
+According to the 2022 Stack Overflow Developer Survey, approximately 26% of software engineers contribute to open source projects outside of work.
 Throwing data engineering skills into the mix adds even greater value to open source projects.
 With your specialist skills, you can make a real-world difference in the community that goes far beyond the organization you work for.

 On top of these reasons to get into data engineering, there’s one more we haven’t yet covered, which you may be wondering about: Salary.

 4. Big data engineer salary: How much do big data engineers earn?

 OK, let’s get down to the details: what does a big data engineer’s salary look like?
 With a background in areas like software development, data management, and academia, most data engineers already have a solid career foundation to build on.
 So it’s a safe bet to say they can earn a pretty decent salary as a data engineer, too.

 To get a gauge, we took an average of estimates from the job and salary comparison sites Glassdoor, Payscale, Salary Expert, and salary.com.
 Crunching the numbers tells us that the average big data engineer in the United States can earn about $108K per year.
 This figure isn’t set in stone—the real amount depends on factors like work experience, specialist skills, location, and the company you’re working for.
 But it gives you a pretty good idea.

 To dig into more detail on this, we’ve created a comprehensive big data engineer salary guide.

 5. What is the typical background of a big data engineer?

 Until recently, you wouldn’t find many people who started their career thinking: “You know what?
 I’m going to become a data engineer!”